mbeddr/mps-platform-docs/src/doc/docs/home/general.md

     When you have a repository "repo," you can, for example, replace the name of the MPS version with repo1, repo2, repo3, or a different naming scheme.
     When using [remote debugging](https://specificlanguages.com/articles/remote-debugging/), use other ports for the MPS instances (e.g.5005, 5006...500n), or MPS won't start.

+    A general solution under Linux to this problem can be found at https://github.com/nkoester/mps-zookeeper.

 !!! question "Why is MPS shipped with JBR instead of an installed JDK/JRE?"